 Maintenance Tips for School Playgrounds

-Every school should review maintenance tips for school playgrounds with staff regularly.
-In order to ensure that children stay safe and are are able to continue playing, proper maintenance of your equipment and the surrounding area is important.
+School administrators should regularly review playground maintenance tips with staff.
+To ensure that children stay safe while playing, proper maintenance of your equipment and the surrounding area is essential.

 How to Maintain a School Playground